FREE SHIPPING on orders of $85 or more

 The surname Gilmor was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very ancient times.
 Early records from Cumberland show that between 1133 and 1156, Gilmor, son of Gilander founded the chapelry of Treverman (later Trierman) in the parish of Walton, Cumberland, site of Triermain castle.
 Gilmore meaning "Gill the Big" was son of Gillanders the great Chief who lived about 1140.

 It is only in the last few hundred years that rules have developed and the process of spelling according to sound has been abandoned.
 Scottish names from before that time tend to appear under many different spelling variations.
 Gilmor has been spelled Gilmour, Gilmore, Gilmur, Gilmor, Gilmer and many more.

-Gilmor Settlers in the United States in the 18th Century
+Gilmor Settlers in United States in the 18th Century

-Gilmor Settlers in the United States in the 19th Century
+Gilmor Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.